PinakShome/Deep_Learning_SandBox/README.md

 # LLMs
-This repository contains experimentation code which uses LLMs to build Apps and Solve Real World Business Problems
+This repository contains experimentation code which uses LLMs to Solve Real World Business Problems